-Most likely he/she is tired and hungry after a long day (and most likely so are YOU).
+He/she is most likely tired and hungry after a long day (and most likely so are YOU).
 This means we’re also most likely not the best version of ourselves.
-Patience is usually short and tempers heightened.
-So, go into meal time experiences with realistic expectations, and remember that we are all just doing the best we can, even your little one.
+Patience is usually short, and tempers are heightened.
+So, go into mealtime experiences with realistic expectations, and remember that we are all just doing the best we can, even your little one.

 Introduce new foods with the “tried and true.”

-Even though it may seem simple and easy to us, introducing a new food to a child can set their mind into overdrive.
-It can be all consuming for them.
+Even though it may seem simple and easy to us, introducing new food to children can set their minds into overdrive.
+It can be all-consuming for them.
 For many children, it can even be stressful.
 The unknowns of how something will taste, or feel, can be very unsettling.
 To help calm their anxious minds, it’s helpful to add some of their favorite comfort foods to the plate when incorporating a “new” food item.

 One thing at a time.